uc-dipp/uc-dipp.github.io/_posts/2014-10-05-first-blog-post.md

 ---
 layout: post
-title: Speed Dataing
+title: First blog post!
-comments: false
+comments: true
-categories: event
+categories: blog
-eventdate: '2014-10-07 00:00:00 -0500'
+eventdate: '2014-10-05 00:00:00 -0500'
-image: '/resources/images/speed-dataing.jpg'
+excerpt: This is the start of something amazing!
 ---

-So many data tools, so little time!
+*So many data tools, so little time!*

-Introducing: DiPP Speed Data-ing
+## Introducing: DiPP Speed Data-ing

 A chance to mingle with DiPP's favorite data programs.